 The thing that makes 70:20:10 really work is the 20.
-The reality, though, is that this means an extra drain on already time-pressed managers to provide constant support and guidance, with many barely able to assist with 5 of this 20.
+The reality, though, is that this means an extra drain on already time-pressed managers to provide constant support and guidance, with many barely able to assist with 5 of these 20.
 As well as the inevitable mistakes and time wasted searching for solutions on-the-job in the 70, this can decelerate performance.

 It’s clearly beneficial to have interaction between managers and employees, with mentoring one of the best ways to build relationships and even help the manager themselves reflect and develop.
 Similarly, not all time spent searching for solutions or making mistakes is wasted.
 That is, after all, part of how we learn.